 The default layout is four-panel.
 The top part is occupied with two video playback windows — the left is source preview the right is a project preview.
 The lower part is divided between the project library in the left and the timeline in the right.

 The interface looks clean and minimalistic for the professional video editing software.
-That’s because in Premiere Pro a lot of functions is hidden behind keyboard shortcuts as most of the professionals use them.
+That’s because in Premiere Pro a lot of functions are hidden behind keyboard shortcuts as most of the professionals use them.
 However, you can add any hidden buttons to the panels and move them around the way you want.
 Just place a cursor and drag the panel around.